The challenges and rewards of medicine and science-the medical laboratory technician has the best of both worlds.

 Today, there are more jobs for laboratory personnel than there are educated people to fill the positions.
-The future long term employment looks bright well into the next century.
 The need is great every where throughout the country.
 Our placement in West Tennessee is 100% after 6 months of graduation.

 The average salary in West Tennessee ranges from $30,750 to $41,000.
 This rate varies by facility and the shift you work.
 The majority of our graduates are employed in our area hospitals and doctors offices.